 Who do we work with?

-Specialist Teachers for Visual Impairment work with children and young people from birth/diagnosis until they leave school.
+Specialist Teachers for Vision Impairment work with children and young people from birth/diagnosis until they leave school.
 In the Early Years these services are provided in the home and preschool settings.
 The ST VI are supported in this work by Early Years VI Play Specialists.

 For learners of school age services are provided in state-funded mainstream school and special schools.
-The ST VI are supported in this work by Visual Impairment Technology Support Specialists.
+The ST VI are supported in this work by Vision Impairment Technology Support Specialists.
 Services to FE Colleges are provided when purchased by the College.

 Some children and young people may be making good progress and the STLS Sensory Service will provide information, advice and guidance to families and schools either through leaflets, online material or a telephone call.